ImageMagick/Usage-Markdown/color_mods/index.md

 #### Hald CLUT Limitations {#hald_limits}

 Unlike the simpler 1 Dimensional gradient lookup using the [CLUT Operator](#clut) you can use a Hald CLUT to rotate colors.
-For example swap red and blue colors.
+For example, swap red and blue colors.
 It is a much more versatile CLUT method.
 However it is not as good for doing simpler things like coloring a gray-scale image, or doing a histogram adjustment of color values.